sapfluxnet/sapfluxnetr/cran-comments.md

-## Resubmission
+## Submission
-This is a resubmission, in this version I have:
+This is a version update (0.0.7) for sapfluxnetr package.
+NEWS.md file contains the changes made to this version

-* Examples are now executable using tempdir() in those functions which needs to write to a folder specified by the user

-* Test units for those functions also use tempdir() to avoid writing in the user home filespace

-* 'Sapfluxnet' now appears single quoted in title and description in DESCRIPTION file

 ## Test environments
-* local antergos install, R 3.5.2
+* local antergos install, R 3.6.0
-* ubuntu 14.04 (on travis-ci), R 3.5.2
+* ubuntu 14.04 (on travis-ci), R 3.5.3
 * win-builder (devel and release)
+* rhub default environments:
+    - Windows Server 2008 R2 SP1, R-devel, 32/64 bit
+    - Ubuntu Linux 16.04 LTS, R-release, GCC
+    - Fedora Linux, R-devel, clang, gfortran

 ## R CMD check local results
 There were no ERRORs or WARNINGs or NOTEs.